cjamiev/music-maker/README.md

 chord numerals: I ii iii IV V vi vii° i ii° III iv v VI VII

 ## ToDo
-- Mapper for converting json data into the sheet music grid
-- Cleanup each of the svg components
 - Test with json data for each of the conditionals/parameters
 - Slur & Tie generator and controller
 - Beam note generator